To see which plans include Point Expiry please see our pricing page

 Q. Will my customers be notified if their points are about to expire?

 Yes!
-Once you've enabled point expiry, you can automatically email the affected customers - encouraging them to redeem their points or make a purchase to keep their existing balance.
+Once you've enabled point expiration, you can automatically email the affected customers, encouraging them to redeem their points or make a purchase to keep their existing balance.

 You can find our Points expiring soon email in the Emails tab.